Jac21/GistsCollection/README.md

 > - C#
 	- FileByteInverter (mini-utility that uses C# indexers to invert the bytes of a given file)
 	- Shuffler (Generic C# object shuffler)
+	- MySeleniumApi (helpful methods for automated UI testing in Selenium Webdriver)
 > - Node.js
 	- async_module (snippets of Javascript code that utilize asynchronous programming)
 	- general